open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

     path: data.PODINFO_UI_MESSAGE
 ```

-Now, note.
+**Note**.
 This configuration has a source that is pointing at the `Localization` resource that we created.
 This is
 important because the configuration needs to work on the localized entities.
 Once it's reconciled, it will create a
-Snapshot.
+`Snapshot`.
 That snapshot contains the created resources that have been configured.

 ### FluxDeployment